 - Students who wish to transfer credits into a teacher certification option must apply through the chair of the Department of Education.
 Ordinarily, no more than four credits from another institution may be applied to satisfy program requirements due to the uniqueness of Education courses.

+Courses considered to be lower-level at the host institution cannot be accepted in transfer at the upper-level.
 Credits earned at institutions that are non-accredited or are candidates for accreditation generally will not be accepted in transfer.
 However, students may petition to have these credits accepted.
 If possible, the student must provide a copy of the textbook(s), the course syllabus, and any other material as requested.

-International Baccalaureate (IB) Credits and Diplomas
+International Baccalaureate (IB) and Cambridge International AS & A Level and Cambridge AICE Credits and Diplomas

-IB credits used to fulfill either Integrative Studies Program or core degree requirements are at the discretion of the College and individual departments.
+Credits used to fulfill either Integrative Studies Program or core degree requirements are at the discretion of the College and individual departments.